Emblem of Punjab, India

-The Emblem of Punjab is the official state emblem of Punjab state in India and is used as the official symbol of the Government of Punjab.
+The Emblem of Punjab is the official state emblem of the Indian state of Punjab and it is used as the official symbol of the Government of Punjab.

 Design

 The emblem of Punjab consists of the encircled Lion Capital of Ashoka (depicting ancient Ashoka-era heritage found at Sanghol) with a Wheat stem above it and crossed Swords below it.
 Around the lion capital is written the legend "Government of Punjab" in the English, Hindi and Punjabi languages.

 Historical emblems

 During British rule in India, the undivided province of Punjab was granted a coat of arms.
-These arms consisted of a purple shield charged with a sun rising over five rivers in silver.
+These arms consisted of a purple shield charged with a gold sun rising over five rivers in blue and silver.
 The motto translated at "Let it grow from the rivers" The name "Punjab" means land of five rivers.